Victor-Garces/java-books/README.md

 + open `src/main/resources/application.properties`

-+ change `spring.datasource.username` and `spring.datasource.username` as per your with your instance credentials.
++ change `spring.datasource.username` and `spring.datasource.username` with your instance credentials.

 **4. Build and run the app using maven**